dzaiats/getbase-test-web/Readme.md

 Any of those browsers should be pre-installed.
 Safari execution needs to be ran only on Mac.
 Safari driver extension plugin should be pre-installed.

-Before running of the tests need to update next properties in file "src/test/resources/test.properties" to correct:
+Before running of the tests need to update properties in file "src/test/resources/test.properties" to correct user credentials of Base CRM system:
  - user.email=*********
  - user.password=********